VladCodeProg/Quiz-App/README.md

 ## How to use?

-Clone respository
+## Clone respository

+Run this commands:
-Run 'npm i'
+  'npm i'
-Wait....
+  'npm i axios sass react-router-dom react-transition-group' Wait....
 And run 'npm start'